zeroluck/docs/sources/reference/api/uma-rpt-status.md

         <tr>
             <th>token</th>
             <td>true</td>
             <td>The string value of the token.
-For access tokens,&#10;      this is the &quot;access_token&quot; value returned from the token endpoint&#10;      defined in OAuth 2.0 [RFC6749] section 5.1.
-For refresh tokens,&#10;      this is the &quot;refresh_token&quot; value returned from the token endpoint&#10;      as defined in OAuth 2.0 [RFC6749] section 5.1.
-Other token types&#10;      are outside the scope of this specification.</td>
+For access tokens, this
+is the "access_token" value returned from the token endpoint as defined in OAuth 2.0 [RFC6749] section 5.1.
+For refresh tokens, this is the "refresh_token" value returned from the token endpoint as defined in OAuth 2.0 [RFC6749] section 5.1.
+Other token types are outside the scope of this specification.</td>
             <td>string</td>
         </tr>
         <tr>